Kintyre/ksconf/README.md

                             silently ignore duplicate keys, keeping the latest.
                             Mode 'exception', the default, aborts if duplicate keys are found.
+      --force-color         Force TTY color mode on.
+Useful if piping the output a color-awarepager, like 'less -R'

 ### ksconf.py check
-    usage: ksconf.py check [-h] FILE [FILE ...]
+    usage: ksconf.py check [-h] [--quiet] FILE [FILE ...]

     Provide basic syntax and sanity checking for Splunk's .conf files.
 Use Splunk's builtin 'btool check' for a more robust validation of keys and values.
 Consider using this utility as part of a pre-commit hook.

     positional arguments:
       FILE         One or more configuration files to check.
 If the special value of '-' is given, then the list of files to validate is read from standard input

     optional arguments:
-      -h, --help  show this help message and exit
+      -h, --help   show this help message and exit --quiet, -q  Reduce the volume of output.

 ### ksconf.py combine
-    usage: ksconf.py combine [-h] [--target TARGET] source [source ...]
+    usage: ksconf.py combine [-h] [--target TARGET] [--dry-run] [--banner BANNER] source [source ...]

     Merge .conf settings from multiple source directories into a combined target directory.
 Configuration files can be stored in a '/etc/*.d' like directory